drewtwitchell/scancompare/README.md

-# 🔍 Scancompare
+# 🔍 Scan Compare
-Scancompare is a cross-platform CLI tool that scans Docker images using both Grype and Trivy, compares the vulnerability findings, groups CVEs by criticality, and generates shareable HTML reports.
+Scan Compare is a cross-platform CLI tool that scans Docker images using both Grype and Trivy, compares the vulnerability findings, groups CVEs by criticality, builds and tests Docker images via GitHub URL (when using defined CLI arg), uploads and generates GitHub Advanced Security alerts (GHAS) [for that defined repo], and produces shareable HTML/PDF reports.

 Built for macOS, Linux, and Windows (via WSL or Git Bash), it runs securely and independently with automatic tooling installs and self-updates.